Transitions

 The Search Committee then reviews the application and decides whether to invite the candidate to continue in the process.
 Further steps in the process include a video interview and site visits by the candidate and by members of the Committee.
 In certain instances Committees may add other steps, such as asking for answers to written questions.
 A background check takes place later in the process.

-Further details about how the Episcopal Diocese of Michigan approaches transitions may be found in the Guide below.
+Further details about how the Episcopal Diocese of Michigan approaches transitions may be found in the Guide listed above under resources.
 This is the same information as given to congregational Search Committees.